 School bus workers conducted a month-long strike between January 15 and February 15 to defend the EPP, after Mayor Michael Bloomberg announced the DOE would award routes to the lowest bidders and ended the requirement that contracts include the EPP.
 The strike was betrayed by Amalgamated Transit Union Local 1181 and other city unions, which isolated the struggle and ended the walkout on Bloomberg’s terms.

-Now thousands of drivers and escorts will lose their jobs or be forced to accept sub-standard wages that have been unilaterally imposed by the bus companies since the union ended the strike without even reaching a new labor agreement.
+Now thousands of drivers and escorts will lose their jobs or be forced to accept sub-standard wages on top of wage and overtime cuts that have been unilaterally imposed by the bus companies since the union ended the strike without even reaching a new labor agreement.
 Some companies are reportedly advertising for van drivers who are paid as little as $11.50 an hour.
 Before the strike, the average income of bus workers in New York City was about $34,000 a year with the top pay capped at around $52,000 a year.

 It is likely that most bus workers will not be hired by the new contractors and will be replaced by lower paid drivers and escorts.
 The new hires will have little experience or training in meeting the complex needs of children with a wide range of disabilities.